 Writing proposals can be a challenging and time consuming exercise for artists and creative practitioners.
 It’s not always easy to communicate an unrealised idea and it can take time and effort to transform some blank A4 paper into a clear and creative proposal that will, hopefully, capture the imagination of a Selection Panel.
 On top of that our arts practices are constantly changing and evolving, which leaves us with the challenge of having to renew and refresh how we communicate what we do.

-Creative Frame, the professional development network for creative practitioners in Leitrim and the surrounding area is organising a day-long workshop that will help you to focus on getting ‘Funding Fit’ so to speak.
+Creative Frame, the professional development network for creative practitioners in Leitrim and the surrounding area is organising a workshop that will help you to write successful proposal and application writing.

 This informal and informative session will be divided into two parts.
 In the morning we will be looking at writing and developing creative proposals while in the afternoon a series of one-on-one clinics are available for artists to pre-book, where material can be submitted beforehand to be discussed and reviewed.